Last Updated: July 2, 2024

 Early Career

 Madoff started his own trading firm, Bernard L. Madoff Investment Securities LLC, in 1960.
 He began as a penny stock trader, using $5,000 (what is equivalent to roughly $43,000 today) of his own money that he had saved from working odd jobs—he had worked as both a lifeguard and sprinkler installer.
-He grew the business with help from his father-in-law, Saul Alpern, an accountant.
-Alpern not only helped refer clients to Madoff, but also gave him a loan of $50,000.
+Bernie grew the business with help from his father-in-law, Saul Alpern, an accountant.
+Alpern not only helped refer clients to Madoff but also gave him a loan of $50,000.

 Investment Scandal

-Madoff's scheme first began unraveling in the first week of December 2008, when he needed to come up with $7 billion dollars to make redemption payments to his investors.
-His usual mode of operation was to deposit money from investors into his business account, and withdraw money from that same account when they requested redemptions.
+Madoff's scheme first began unraveling in the first week of December 2008, when he needed to come up with $7 billion to make redemption payments to his investors.
+His usual mode of operation was to deposit money from investors into his business account and withdraw money from that same account when they requested redemptions.
 His issue was that he had only $234 million in his account in late November, which was by far not enough to pay off all of the outstanding redemptions he owed people.
-According to an FBI report, once Madoff realized that he was not going to be able to pay off everything, in December 2008 he confided in his sons and brother about the Ponzi scheme.
+According to an FBI report, once Bernie realized that he was not going to be able to pay off everything, in December 2008, he confided in his sons and brother about the Ponzi scheme.

 Bernie Madoff